-William Cook, a famous poultry breeder from Orpington, Kent, created a number of Orpington duck varieties, including the Blue, Buff, and Black Orpington.
+William Cook, a famous poultry breeder from Orpington, Kent, created several Orpington duck varieties, including the Blue, Buff, and Black.
 There were also Whites but they never became popular.
 The Buff variety came about by blending Cayuga, Runner, Aylesbury, and Rouen ducks to create a buff color that would allow him to cash in on England’s early 20th-century fad for buff-colored plumage.

 Cook introduced his Buff Orpington to the United States in 1908 at the Madison Square Garden Show in New York City.
-In 1914, the breed was admitted into the American Standard of Perfection under the name “Buff,” which is unusual since in no other instance is a color used as a breed name.
-(Holderread, 60)
+In 1914, the breed was admitted into the American Poultry Association American Standard of Perfection under the name “Buff,” which is unusual since in no other instance is a color used as a breed name.
+(Holderread)

-The Buff is a medium-weight duck ranging between 7 to 8 pounds.
-It’s a long, broad bird with an oval head, medium-length bill, and long, gracefully curved neck.
-The Buff duck’s body carriage is twenty degrees above horizontal, its wings are short and it has a small, well-curled tail.
+The Buff is a medium-weight duck ranging between 7-8 lbs.
+It is a long, broad bird with an oval head, medium-length bill, and long, gracefully curved neck.
+The Buff duck’s body carriage is twenty degrees above horizontal, its wings are short, and it has a small, well-curled tail.
 Both the duck and drake have buff plumage, orange-yellow shanks and feet, and brown eyes.
 The drake’s bill is yellow while the duck’s bill is brown-orange.
-(Malone et. al., 313) A Blue variety of Orpington duck existed in the Americas, but was possibly absorbed into the Blue Swedish breed.
-(Holderread, 60)
+(Malone et. al.) A Blue variety of the Orpington existed in the Americas but was possibly absorbed into the Blue Swedish breed.
+(Holderread)

 When choosing breeders, select robust, active, strong-legged birds with a good laying history.
 Avoid birds that are significantly under Standard weight and have bills with excessively concave top lines.
 Full-sized birds with straight bills attached high on the head make valuable breeders.
 Select against any non-buff plumage for show-birds.
 Select for white pin feathers for production birds.